corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto-extensions.md

 * Custom algorithms cannot be used as an implicit part of the digital signing.
 For example, you cannot specify a signature specification such as 'SHA-256-TRIPLEwithRSA'.
 You must calculate the digest first and then sign/verify the produced hash using built-in signature specs.
 {{< /note >}}

-Double SHA-256 is supported by the platform but let us assume that you want to support Triple SHA-256 where the first pass calculates the message digest and subsequent passes calculate the digest of the previous pass result.
-The following sections show how to acheive this.
+Double SHA-256 is supported by the platform, but let us assume that you want to support Triple SHA-256 where the first pass calculates the message digest and subsequent passes calculate the digest of the previous pass result.
+The following sections show how to achieve this.

 ## TripleSha256Digest.kt
 {{< tabs name="TripleSha256Digest">}}